uwcartlab/webmapping/Chapter02/readme.md

 ### II.
 Method Chaining

 The `querySelector()` method is somewhat unique in that it supports **_method chaining_**_,_ or the calling of multiple methods in sequence using dot syntax, resulting in simplified code.
-Example 3.2 shows a two method chain.
+Example 3.2 updates Example 3.1 to use a single-line, two-method chain.

-###### Example 3.2: Method chaining with dot syntax in _main.js_
+###### Example 3.2: Updating Example 3.1 using method chaining with dot syntax in _main.js_

 	document.querySelector("#mydiv").insertAdjacentHTML('beforeend',"Hello World!");

-The first part of the Example 3.2 method chain is the `document.querySelector()` itself, which selects the HTML `<div>` with the id attribute `'mydiv'` and returns it to the script for manipulation.
+The first part of the Example 3.2 method chain is the `document.querySelector()` from Example 3.1, which selects the HTML `<div>` with the id attribute `'mydiv'` and returns it to the script for manipulation.
 The second method, `insertAdjacentHTML()`, has two parameters: one is the position, which we will set as `beforeend` to insert the HTML as the last child of the selected element, while the other is the HTML string you wish to insert.
-The method chain above is functionally equivalent to Example 2.1 above, inserting the text 'Hello World' at the bottom of the `<div>` (thus, `'beforeend'`).
-We could use a slightly modified method chain to append our table to the `mydiv` element (Example 3.3).
+The method chain above is functionally equivalent to Example 2.1 and Example 2.1 above, inserting the text 'Hello World' at the bottom of the `<div>` (thus, `'beforeend'`), but uses less code.

+Similarly, we can use a slightly modified method chain to append our table to the `mydiv` element from Example 2.3 (Example 3.3).
 Note the `querySelectorAll` method only supports method chaining with methods that accept arrays, such a `forEach()` loop (see Example 3.7).

-###### Example 3.3: Using a method chain to add the table to the `mydiv` element.
+###### Example 3.3: Updating Example 2.3 using a method chain to add the table to the `mydiv` element

     document.querySelector("#mydiv").appendChild(table);